CExceptionLogger

 - Computer Name, User Name, Number of Processors, Page Size, Various Memory

-stats, Object counts, Windows version, Windows Build, Service Pack level,
+stats, Object counts, Windows version, Windows Build, Service Pack level, Suite

-Suite Information, Register Owner, Registered
+Information, Register Owner, Registered Organisation, Processor Details, various

-services related values, The Windows install type, Windows Directory, Windows System directory,
+type, Windows Directory, Windows System directory, Shared Windows Directory,

-Monitor and display device info, mouse info, network status, current
+Boot type, Monitor and display device info, mouse info, network status, current

-hardware profile values, code page details
+hardware profile values, code page details and locale and language details.

 - Environment strings which the current process is using